Shubham-Rasal/portfolio3/src/content/blog/on-reasoning.md

   - philosophy
 ---

 Disclaimer - heavily inspired by [Suchir Balaji’s View](https://docs.google.com/document/d/1ItRqrpgQHJ05rQx0zc26t1_NgpUcw3znwTWpXxqH8uI/edit?tab=t.0) and other recent papers.
-Also, not very structured.
+Also, this blog post is not very structured.

 ## What is intelligence really?